 All nursing students are required to complete a series of immunization and diagnostic tests as outlined on the Student Immunization Worksheet.
 Documented proof of completion must be provided to the Faculty of Nursing prior to commencement of the program.

-A copy of the Student Immunization Worksheet and the Student Immunization Acknowledgement and Consent will be provided to all students prior to the start of the BN program, as part of the admission package.
+A copy of the Student Immunization Worksheet and the Student Immunization Acknowledgement and Consent will be provided to all students prior to the start of the program, as part of the admission package.

 Should you have additional questions after reviewing these forms, please e-mail the Immunization Program Coordinator at: nursingimmunization@ucalgary.ca

-Throughout the BN program, students are required to ensure that immunizations are current and must provide proof of updates to the Faculty of Nursing.
+Throughout the nursing program, students are required to ensure that immunizations are current and must provide proof of updates to the Faculty of Nursing.
 Failure to do so will result in students being removed from practice courses until such time as adequate proof has been provided.
 Please note requirements may change during the program as determined by Alberta Health Services guidelines.

 What is a N95 mask?